EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

 ## Implementing Pong with the Engine
 To make generating different variants of pong seamless, we will first make a generalized framework that characterizes different variants of pong.
 The class we will make is called `AbstractLocalGame` which implements `GameScene` and is considered `abstract`.

 In every game of pong, there will be a list of entities that the engine will maintain.
 We further subdivide this list into two categories: static and dynamic entities.
 Static entities are entities that do not move as the game progresses and will allow for "caching" in a networked game.
 Static entities primarily include the environment and trigger zones.
-Dynamic entities are entities that move and thus in a networked game should be part of every broadcasted update.
+Transmitting these static objects frequently is wasteful of network resources, so it would be beneficial to transmit them infrequently.
+In contrast, dynamic entities are entities that move and thus in a networked game should be part of every broadcasted update which occurs frequently.
 Therefore we will need the following fields in this `AbstractLocalGame`.
 ```java
 protected ArrayList<Entity> entities = new ArrayList<>();
 protected ArrayList<Entity> staticEntities = new ArrayList<>();